ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Previously hrt_absolute_time() was at around 5% of the total CPU usage, now it's around 0.35%.
 ### Antipattern Category
+X
 ### Keyword
 performance
 ### Note
+Not sure if the change can be classified as any anti-pattern of interest.

 ## Commit #619
 ### Hash